bkornpob/bkornpob.github.io/persona/KotV-manifest.md

 **Why did the Keeper of the Vibe cross the road?**
 *To get to the whole truth.
 And the vibe was immaculate on the other side.* 😏🔮

-Stay up, DR. KB.
+Stay up, >dr.kb<.
 Stay sacred.
 Stay true.

 Yours in balanced vibes,